-If you are looking for a place to stay after hitting the amazing beaches in Ballina, look no further than Ballina Beach Village, a Campr and 4x4xMORE Club favourite.
+If you are looking for a place to stay after hitting the amazing beaches in Ballina, look no further than Ballina Beach Village.
+A Campr and 4x4xMORE Club favourite.
 This Ballina Beach caravan park and campground is the perfect place for the whole family, even pets.
-With a new playground, fully enclosed off-lead dog area, and a licensed bar and cafe, there is something for every “Campr” at this Ballina hotspot.
+With a new playground and fully enclosed off-lead dog area.
+There’s even a licensed bar and cafe, there is something for every “Campr” at this Ballina hotspot.

 Simon Clarke from the Motorama 4x4xMORE Club said Ballina Beach camping at the Village was a great place to give everyone some time to relax and have some time with family and friends. “[Motorama] really try to encourage these to be family-friendly weekends.
 We try and do one or two tagalongs but we leave plenty of time for you to sit around the campfire,” Simon said.

-To join the Motorama 4x4xMORE Club tagalongs all you have to do is own, buy or regularly service your car with the Motorama group and your automatically in the club with access to a range of benefits.
+Want to join the Motorama 4x4xMORE Club tagalongs?
+All you have to do is own, buy or regularly service your car with the Motorama group and your automatically in the club with access to a range of benefits.